Labrador Retriever Shedding

 Labrador Retrievers have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Labrador Retriever requires thoughtful care tailored to their specific breed characteristics.
-The Labrador Retriever occupies a unique position among large breeds, weighing 55-80 lbs and carrying a temperament shaped by the sporting group's heritage.
+55-80 lbs adult size, 10-13 yrs life expectancy — and the Labrador Retriever has a health and temperament footprint that is worth reading on its own terms.
+The Labrador Retriever stands out among large breeds, weighing 55-80 lbs and carrying a temperament shaped by the sporting group's heritage.

 Seasonal Changes